vectordotdev/vector/docs/about/data-model/log.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-While there are generally common keys (see [the default schema section below](#default-schema)), Vector does not restrict you in any way as it relates to the structure of your events; you are free to use any keys, with any names that suit you.
-This makes Vector easy to integrate into existing environments, providing the ability to improve your schema over time.
+You can view a complete definition in the
+[log event source file][url.log_event_source].

+You'll notice that Vector does not restrict your schema in any way, you are free to use whatever fields and shape you like.
+In places where Vector must operate on a field, Vector will default to the [default schema](#default-schema) and provide options to specify custom field names.

 ### Nested Keys